BASA/MIP

 If there’s no BASA

 What’s the benefit of a MIP?
 It’s like going through two security screening stations in a row at the airport; the second station says put your shoes back on but take your socks off first.
-The rules the repair stations must follow with a MIP result in synchronized safety systems with less cumbersome/costly technical and administrative procedures for the recognition of certificates.
+The rules the RS must follow with a MIP result in synchronized safety systems with less cumbersome/costly technical and administrative procedures for the recognition of certificates.

 It’s difficult to list the BASA countries here, but they’re worldwide and the list changes frequently.
 International agreements are vital; the BASA/MIP is the surest way the FAA has for maintaining safety across the globe.